 Byron is president of Braun Wealth Management Group, LLC.
-Other community associations include the Fort Wayne Museum of Art Board of Trustees, Investment Committee Chairman at Fort Wayne Museum of Art, founding member of the Fort Wayne chapter of Legatus, and a lifetime member of the Indiana University Alumni Association.
+Other community associations include past member of Fort Wayne Museum of Art Board of Trustees, past member of Investment Committee Chairman at Fort Wayne Museum of Art, founding member of the Fort Wayne chapter of Legatus, and a lifetime member of the Indiana University Alumni Association.

 Byron enjoys public speaking, playing tennis, fishing, and enjoying fine wine.